-- Registration: 10-May 2004, to <maguire@it.kth.se>, subject=2G1325 topic - Group members, leader - Topic selected - Written report - Length of the final report should be 10 pages (roughly 5,000 words) for each student. - Report may be in the form of a collections of papers, with each paper suitable for submission to a conference or journal - Contribution by each member of the group must be clear (in the case where the report is a collection of papers - the role of each member of the group can be explained in the overall introduction to the papers. - The report should clearly describe: 1) what you have done; 2) who did what; if you have done some implementation and measurements you should describe the methods and tools used, along with the test or implementation results, and your analysis.
+- Registration: 9-May 2005, to <maguire@it.kth.se>, subject=2G1325 topic - Group members, leader - Topic selected - Written report - Length of the final report should be 10 pages (roughly 5,000 words) for each student. - Report may be in the form of a collections of papers, with each paper suitable for submission to a conference or journal - Contribution by each member of the group must be clear (in the case where the report is a collection of papers the role of each member of the group can be explained in the overall introduction to the papers. - The report should clearly describe: 1) what you have done; 2) who did what; if you have done some implementation and measurements you should describe the methods and tools used, along with the test or implementation results, and your analysis.

-Final Report: written report due 24 May 2004 + oral presentations scheduled 31-May 2004 to 04-June 20041
+Final Report: written report due 24 May 2005 + oral presentations scheduled 03-June 2005